-located in York County, SC, that is allowed under SC law to sell beer, wine, and fireworks.3 As a NC business located in Gaston County, it would not be allowed to sell any of those products.
+legislation addresses is a business that will be moved from SC to NC.
+The business is a gas station located in York County, SC, that is allowed under SC law to sell beer, wine, and fireworks.
+As a NC business located in Gaston County, it would not be allowed to sell any of those products.
 In addition, the differential in the motor fuel excise tax between the two states would cause the price of the gasoline sold by this business to increase.
 To help alleviate the financial impact of this change, Parts II and VIII of the proposed committee substitute for Senate Bill 575 make the following changes:

 - Part VIII creates a new "State boundary certification" ABC permit that will allow an establishment to be permitted to sell off-premises beer and unfortified wine, without the necessity of voter approval, if the establishment meets all of the following conditions: - o Is located in a county that border another state. - Whose location is reclassified from out-of-state to North Carolina as a result of a State boundary certification. - Who was licensed and permitted by the previous state of record to sell beer and unfortified wine. - Part II allows the motor fuel excise tax rate at this establishment to be the same rate as the rate imposed by South Carolina.
-It accomplishes this result as follows: - Designates an establishment to which a State boundary certification permit may be issued to be designated a special class of property under Section 2(2) of Article V of the North Carolina Constitution and allowed a monthly motor fuel tax refund. - o The amount of the refund is the difference between the amount of motor fuel excise tax paid under NC law, 35¢ per gallon, and 16¢ per gallon, which is the current per gallon motor fuel excise tax rate in SC.
-The Revenue Laws Study Committee must annually compare the motor fuel rate imposed in SC and recommend a change in the rate imposed by this act to an amount no greater than the rate then in effect for SC. - The special tax treatment allowed by this act becomes ineffective when the underlying property is sold; a change in the operator of the establishment would not trigger the sunset. - O The difference in taxes is carried forward in the records of the Department of Revenue, together with interest and penalties, as deferred taxes and is a lien on the real property underlying the establishment.
+It accomplishes this result as follows: - O Designates an establishment to which a State boundary certification permit may be issued to be designated a special class of property under Section 2(2) of Article V of the North Carolina Constitution and allowed a monthly motor fuel tax refund.
+The PCS adds the monthly refund for the establishment since the NC tax is imposed and payable at the rack. - O The amount of the refund is the difference between the amount of motor fuel excise tax paid under NC law, 35¢ per gallon, and 16¢ per gallon, which is the current per gallon motor fuel excise tax rate in SC.
+The Revenue Laws Study Committee must annually compare the motor fuel rate imposed in SC and recommend a change in the rate imposed by this act to an amount no greater than the rate then in effect for SC. - o The special tax treatment allowed by this act becomes ineffective when the underlying property is sold.
+The PCS changed the language to address concerns about a change in ownership of the real property versus a change in the operator of the establishment. - O The difference in taxes is carried forward in the records of the Department of Revenue, together with interest and penalties, as deferred taxes and is a lien on the real property underlying the establishment.
 When the title to the real property underlying the establishment is transferred to a new owner, the deferred taxes for the preceding three calendar years become due and payable; however, in no event may the amount of the deferred taxes collected exceed the tax value of the property.
+The PCS changed the lookback period from four years to three years, and capped the deferred amount that could be due and payable.